France vows to help Libyans as long as needed

 Among the NTC's biggest concerns is that the United States and others will be too slow to unfreeze billions of dollars of Gaddafi's assets, leaving the new government seeking legitimacy under tight budget constraints.

-The U.S. State Department said on Tuesday it was seeking to release between $1 billion and $1.5 billion of frozen Libyan government assets to the rebels within days if it can secure the blessing of the United Nations sanctions committee.
+The U.S. State Department said on Tuesday it was seeking to release between $1 billion (610 million pounds) and $1.5 billion of frozen Libyan government assets to the rebels within days if it can secure the blessing of the United Nations sanctions committee.

 France has released about 260 million euros blocked in its Societe Generale bank belonging to a Libyan fund.